Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Introduction

 In \cite{pss23}, Plavnik, Sconce and our third author introduced and classified three infinite families of fusion categories over the real numbers.
 These categories are analogues of the classical Tambara-Yamagami fusion categories introduced and classified in \cite{ty98}.
 This new version of Tambara-Yamagami (TY) categories allowed for non-split simple objects: simples whose endomorphism algebras are division algebras, and not just $\mathbb R$.
 These non-split TY categories generalize classical examples such as $\Rep_{\mathbb R}(Q_8)$ and $\Rep_{\mathbb R}(\mathbb Z/4\mathbb Z)$, but also include many new fusion categories that fail to admit a fiber functor, i.e. they are not even $\Rep(H)$ for a semisimple Hopf-algebra.
 This paper provides a classification of all possible braidings that exist on these new non-split TY categories.

-Since their introduction, TY categories have been studied and generalized extensively (including the closely related notion of \textit{near-group} categories) \cite{Tambara2000, MR2677836, Izumi_2021, GALINDO_2022,SchopierayNonDegenExtension, galindo2024modular}.
+Since their introduction, TY categories have been studied and generalized extensively (including the closely related notion of \textit{near-group} categories) \cite{Tambara2000,MR2677836,Izumi_2021,GALINDO_2022,SchopierayNonDegenExtension,galindo2024modular}.
 Their complexity lies just above the pointed fusion categories, and well below that of general fusion categories.
 This intermediate complexity allows for deep analysis of their structure, while simultaneously providing examples of interesting properties that cannot be observed in the more simplistic pointed categories.
-For example, in \cite{Nikshych2007NongrouptheoreticalSH} Nikshych showed that some TY categories provide examples of non-group-theoretical (not even Morita equivalent to pointed) fusion categories that admit fiber functors.
+For example, in \cite{Nikshych2007NongrouptheoreticalSH} Nikshych showed that some TY categories provide examples of non-group-theoretical (i.e. not even Morita equivalent to pointed) fusion categories that admit fiber functors.

 The physical motivation for extending this theory of TY categories to the real numbers comes from time reversal symmetry.
-A time reversal symmetry on a fusion category $\mathcal C$ over $\mathbb C$ is a categorical action of $\mathbb Z/2\mathbb Z$ by $\mathbb R$-linear monoidal functors on $\mathcal C$, that behaves as complex conjugation on $\End(\1)$.
-Real fusion categories then arise as the equivariantization $\mathcal C^{\mathbb Z/2\mathbb Z}$ of $\mathcal C$ with respect to such a time reversal action.
-In condensed matter terminology, fusion categories describe the topological field theory that arises in the low-energy limit of a gapped quantum field theory in (1+1)D. Thus real fusion categories describe time reversal symmetric topological quantum field theories (TQFTs) in (1+1)D. In the (2+1)D setting, time reversal symmetric TQFTs should be described by \emph{braided} fusion categories over the reals.
+Though there is some debate (see \cite{MR3675715}) about the exact nature of time reversal in quantum mechanics, it is generally agreed upon that time reversal acts by an anti-unitary operator (see for example \cite[Section 1.1]{10.21468/SciPostPhys.5.1.006}), so in particular, it performs complex conjugation on scalars.
+Thus, without assuming any properties beyond anti-unitarity, we say that a time reversal symmetry on a fusion category $\mathcal C$ over $\mathbb C$ is a categorical action of $\mathbb Z/2\mathbb Z$ by $\mathbb R$-linear monoidal functors on $\mathcal C$, that behaves as complex conjugation on $\End(\1)$.
+By Etingof and Gelaki's theory of categorical descent \cite{MR2946231}, real fusion categories must arise as the equivariantization $\mathcal C^{\mathbb Z/2\mathbb Z}$ of $\mathcal C$ with respect to such a time reversal action.
+In condensed matter terminology, fusion categories describe the topological quantum field theory (TQFT) that arises in the low-energy limit of a gapped quantum field theory in (1+1)D (see \cite[Section I]{MR4268163} in TQFT language, and \cite[Section X B]{kong2014braidedfusioncategoriesgravitational} in the language of topological orders).
+Thus real fusion categories describe time reversal symmetric TQFTs in (1+1)D. In the (2+1)D setting, time reversal symmetric TQFTs should be described by \emph{braided} fusion categories over the reals.

 With an eye toward time reversal symmetry in (2+1)D, in this paper we classify all possible braidings admitted by non-split TY categories over $\mathbb R$.
 We proceed in the style of Siehler \cite{sie00}, by distilling invariants of a braiding that follow from the hexagon equations.
 Next, we leverage the description of monoidal equivalences given in \cite{pss23} in order to determine which braiding invariants produce braided equivalent categories, thus establishing a classification.
 Along the way we describe all braided classifications for split real and split complex TY categories as well.